ligato/docs/docs/user-guide/concepts.md

 The model specification (spec) describes the model using the module, version and type fields:

 - `module` -  groups models belonging to the same configuration entity.
-For example, VPP configuration models have a VPP module; Linux configuration models have a Linux module.
+For example, VPP configuration models identify with a VPP module; Linux configuration models with a Linux module.
 - `version` - current version of the VPP agent API.
 This value changes upon release of a new version.
 - `type` - keyword describing the given model such as interfaces or bridge-domains.